 Clara Peller (1902-1987) was an elderly actress in the 1980s who starred in a famous series of advertisements for the fast food chain Wendy’s, in which she repeatedly asked, “Where’s the beef?”—a question that quickly became a catchphrase.
 Peller died in 1987.

-I thought we were meeting at Chi-Chi’s. –I thought you said Chili’s.
+I thought we were meeting at Chi-Chi’s. –No, I thought we said Chili’s.
 Are you mad?
-You’re mad. –Oh, no, it’s just that … –Let’s talk about it tonight at Zantigo.
+You’re mad. –No, no, no, it’s just that … –Let’s talk about it tonight at Zantigo.
 I’ll drive.

 Chi-Chi’s is a chain of inexpensive Mexican restaurants.
 The first location opened in Minneapolis in 1976; there are no restaurants in North America any longer, but there are still some locations overseas.
 Chili’s Grill & Bar is a chain of casual dining restaurants with a Southwest American theme, offering fajitas, ribs, burgers, etc. Founded in Texas in 1975, the chain has over 1,600 locations in 32 countries.
 Zantigo is a chain of fast-food Mexican restaurants located mainly in the Midwest; Taco Bell acquired the chain in 1986 and converted the locations to Taco Bells.
 However, in the 1990s some former Zantigo managers opened a small chain of restaurants in the Minneapolis area also named Zantigo, currently with five locations.

 Aaaahh!
 It’s Iggy Pop!